Armen Nalbandian: Alis Grave Nil

 Nalbandian's tenth album, Alis Grave Nil, is a follow-up to Time Waits.
 Originating from the same solo piano recording session as Time Waits; it was released on July 23, 2014.
 Alis Grave Nil (translated from Latin meaning "nothing is heavy to those who have wings") includes compositions by Nalbandian, Charlie Chaplin, Eubie Blake, & the first part of fellow LA-native Kendrick Lamar's song Sing About Me, I'm Dying of Thirst from his album Good Kid M.A.A.D.
 City.
 The album artwork of both "Time Waits" and "Alis Grave Nil" feature paintings by Armen Nalbandian created only months prior to the recordings.
 Nalbandian has referred to both solo albums as "a requiem of my early career."
 Nalbandian contends "there is a great deal of symbolism throughout the first 10 albums and they are connected in many ways, AGN concludes the story."

 2018 Albums

 In 2018, Nalbandian released 8 albums chronicling his studio and live performances from 2017.
-The recordings cover his solo piano work, trio and V. The albums were released one at a time, each month for the first 8 months of 2018, culminating with a live trio performance in September 2018 in memory of Cecil Taylor; who had passed away earlier in the year.
+The recordings cover his solo piano work, trio and V. The albums were released one at a time, each month for the first 8 months of 2018, culminating with a live trio performance in September 2018 in memory of Cecil Taylor, who had died earlier in the year.